D-Bits/Docker-Configs/README.md

 ## Environments

-This repo consists of configurations for the follow types of development environments:
+This repo consists (or will consist) of configurations for the follow types of development environments:

 * LAMP
 * ASP.NET Core and SQL Sever for Linux